upsidedownlabs/upsidedownlabs.github.io/software/bioamp/brain-bioamp-arduino-firmware/index.rst

 Electroencephalography (EEG) `[1] <https://www.mayoclinic.org/tests-procedures/eeg/about/pac-20393875>`_
 is a method to record an electrogram of the spontaneous electrical activity of the brain.
-The bio signals detected by EEG have been shown to represent the postsynaptic potentials of pyramidal neurons in the neocortex and allocortex.
+The bio potential signals detected by EEG have been shown to represent the postsynaptic potentials of pyramidal neurons in the neocortex and allocortex.
 It is typically non-invasive, with the EEG electrodes placed along the scalp (commonly called "scalp EEG") using the International 10–20 system, or variations of it.
 Clinical interpretation of EEG recordings is most often performed by visual inspection of the tracing or quantitative EEG analysis

 To know more about EEG `visit here <https://en.wikipedia.org/wiki/Electroencephalography>`_.

+The International 10–20 system is a standard method for placing EEG electrodes on the scalp in relation to the brain's cerebral cortex.
+Electrode positions are labeled with letters (like Fp, F, T, C, P, O, and Z for midline) and numbers (odd for left, even for right hemisphere).
+The "10" and "20" refer to the percentage distances between electrodes based on the size of the head.
+Key reference points like the nasion, inion, and preauricular points are used for accurate placement.
+The system helps ensure consistent, repeatable, and comparable EEG recordings.
+More detailed versions like the 10–10 or 10–5 systems provide higher resolution by adding extra electrodes.

+To know more about International 10–20 system `visit here <https://en.wikipedia.org/wiki/10%E2%80%9320_system_(EEG)>`_.

 **Who is this for?**